 To use the Username variable to display their name, type @ and choose the Username variable. - Click Save.

 We're all done!
-Now our chatbot will ask the user their name, save their reply to our Username variable, and use that value in the next passage to address them by name.
-The value will be available in any passage for the rest of the conversation with that user.
+Now our chatbot will ask the chatbot user their name, save their reply to our Username variable, and use that value in the next passage to address them by name.
+The value will be available in any passage for the rest of the conversation with that chatbot user.

 When writing content with variables, remember that the variable value will be the default value (or blank, if you haven't set a default) until a value is saved by an action during the conversation.
-If the user reach this second passage without the Username variable being set, the chatbot will use the default value we set of 'friend'.
+If the chatbot user reaches this second passage without the Username variable being set, the chatbot will use the default value we set of 'friend'.